RESEARCH METHODS IN POLITICAL SCIENCE

 • What are the main hypotheses and how are they tested?
 What is the null hypothesis?

-In most of the studies you have been asked to read so far in the class, the authors are analyzing a large number of observations and using statistical controls.
-Statistical analysis programs isolate the influence of an independent variable by looking at across different clusters of a control variable.
-For example, we could use a well-known, recurring survey of Mexican public opinion--the AmericasBarometer--to reexamine what the authors studied in Mexico city.
-If we were statistically analyzing the effect of income on being asked by the police for a bribe, we would use questions in the 1500-person survey dataset that asks each respondent about these two things.
-We could control for age by instructing the stats program to cluster respondents by responses to an item asking respondent's their age.
-If income--rather than age--explains how the police treat Mexicans, we would expect to find that rich Mexicans are less likely to be asked for a bribe than poor Mexicans at every age.
-On the other hand, we might find that older people tend to have more money, but when you compare people grouped by age, older Mexicans get asked less for bribes regardless of SES while younger Mexicans get asked for bribes more ofent regardless of status.
-If this were the case, we would say that being younger is a major cause being asked for a bribe while SES is not.
-Statistical controls are somewhat more complicated than what I have just laid out, but this is the general idea of what is going on when we use statistical programs to isolate the effect of a variable on an outcome when multiple factors could be in play.
+In many of the studies you have read so far (including Deane's study of fate, Whitt's study of tribalism, and Setzler's study of Bolsonaro), the authors have analyzed a large number of individual-level observations using "statistical controls" rather than only studying one type of person.
+With this type of a control, statistical programs like SPSS (which we will use later in this class) isolate the influence of an independent variable by comparing outcomes across different clusters of a control variable.
+For example, we could use a well-known, recurring survey of Mexican public opinion—the AmericasBarometer—to reexamine the assumptions studied in the article you read about corruption in Mexico City.
+If we were analyzing the effect of income on the likelihood of being asked by the police for a bribe, we would could use survey questions that ask respondents both about their income and whether they had been solicited for a bribe.
+We could then control for age by instructing the statistical program to compare people within the same age group.
+If income (rather than age) explained variation in police behavior, we would expect to find that wealthy Mexicans are less likely than poor Mexicans to be asked for a bribe at every age.
+On the other hand, we might find that older people generally have higher incomes, but when comparing people of the same age, older Mexicans are asked for bribes less often regardless of socioeconomic status—while younger Mexicans are asked more often regardless of status.
+In that case, we would conclude that being young, not SES, is the main factor shaping whether someone is asked for a bribe.

 So, when does a study need a control?
 Whenever you think that there may be something else that could be influencing the independent and dependent variable.
 In medical studies, for example, people might get better if they think they are taking a medicine to improve their health.
 To make sure that it is the new drug that is resulting in better health outcomes, scientists give some of their sample a placebo (a fake drug that does nothing); by doing so, .